Minimal Representations of Tropical Rational Functions: Complexity and arrangements of tropical hypersurfaces

-\begin{cor} A Minkowski sum of polytopes of positive dimension in general position has at least the same number of vertices as the Minkowski sum of the same number of line segments in general position. \end{cor}
+This gives another proof for the Lower Bound Theorem by Adiprasito \cite[Corollary 8.2]{adiprasito2017lefschetz}, which says a Minkowski sum of polytopes of positive dimension in general position has at least the same number of vertices as the Minkowski sum of the same number of line segments in general position.
+When all the polytopes $P_1,...,P_m$ are full-dimensional, the precise lower bound obtained in \cite{adiprasito2017lefschetz} is